planetscale/docs/content/docs/secure-connection.md

 This document should be accessible by your MySQL client.

-For example, you can create a file named ```ca.pem`` and paste the certificate from your clipboard.
-Include the lines that read "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE".
+For example, you can create a file named `ca.pem` and paste the certificate from your clipboard.

+Note: Include the lines that read `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE`.

 ## Step 7.
 Specify the certificate location in your MySQL connection string.